Marc Lombardo

 Marc T. Lombardo is an American politician who represents the 22nd Middlesex District in the Massachusetts House of Representatives.
 He is a former member of the Billerica, Massachusetts Board of Selectmen (2005–2010) and a former Billerica town meeting member (2004–2010).
+He has 2 kids, Guytano and Angelina Lombardo.

+Lombardo was first elected to the state House in 2010; he won election to an eighth term in 2024.Peter Currier, Lombardo wins reelection in 22nd Middlesex District race, Lowell Sun (November 5, 2024).